zinzloun/DLL-proxying/README.md

 Copy the DLL into the Forti Client VPN folder, and execute the app, you should get a shell as showed above.

 ## Note
 I also tried to implement gcc's execution from the python script directly, using subprocess, but the resulting DLL was smaller, compared to the one eventually created issuing the command from the shell.
 Indeed once executed, an error related the missing entry point was thrown.
 At the moment I don't know what is the problem.
-Any help in this sense is really appreciated</i>.
+Any help is really appreciated, so in case, please open an issue</i>.